AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-Why can't you use "Beef stew"as a password?
+Why did the octopus beat the shark in a fight?

-Because it's not stroganoff.
+Because it was well armed.
 <!-- JOKE-END -->